Sexual harassment in the NWSL: Proposed causes and ramifications

 In the findings of former US attorney general Sally Yates' report regarding an investigation commissioned by the United States Soccer Federation, she wrote that "abuse in the NWSL is rooted in a deeper culture in women's soccer, beginning in youth leagues, that normalizes verbally abusive coaching and blurs boundaries between coaches and players."

 The investigations ultimately concluded that multiple forms of emotional abuse and sexual misconduct occurred across various teams and seasons; they impacted many teams, coaches, and players.
 This led to public protests by players and as a result, multiple coaches have been reprimanded for their behavior.
 Five out of 10 head coaches in the 2021 season were fired or stepped down due to misconduct allegations.
 Some of the more significant allegations include Coaches Riley, Dames, Burke, and Holly, who were banned from coaching and related activities in the NWSL.

 Before the 14-month investigation into such allegations, there were no written rules to reprimand these coaches and other people of authority in the NWSL for gross misconduct.
 For the first nine years of its existence, The National Women's Soccer League operated without formal policies addressing misconduct and sexual harassment.
 Yet in the spring of 2021, the "Policy to Prevent and Eliminate Workplace Discrimination, Harassment, and Bullying" was implemented.

 2021 abuse scandals

 Throughout the 2021 National Women's Soccer League season, allegations of abuse surfaced in multiple teams across the National Women's Soccer League in the United States.
-As a result, head coaches for five of the 10 teams then in the league (Note: The NWSL expanded to 12 teams in 2022 with the entry of Angel City FC and San Diego Wave FC, and to 14 in 2024 with the entry of Bay FC and the current Utah Royals.) resigned or were fired by the end of 2021, with league commissioner Lisa Baird also resigning due to the scandal.
+As a result, head coaches for five of the 10 teams then in the league (Note: The NWSL expanded to 12 teams in 2022 with the entry of Angel City FC and San Diego Wave FC, 14 in 2024 with the entry of Bay FC and the current Utah Royals, and 16 in 2026 with the entry of Boston Legacy FC and Denver Summit FC.
+The league will add teams in Atlanta and Columbus in 2028.) resigned or were fired by the end of 2021, with league commissioner Lisa Baird also resigning due to the scandal.
 A later investigation led to four of these coaches receiving lifetime bans from league employment, and several other coaches and executives receiving lesser discipline.